 A Financial Coach is an expert trained to look objectively at your financial situation and help you make a plan to reach your goals.
 It’s like having a personal trainer for your money.

-At Claro, a typical coaching session lasts 45 minutes.
+Here at Claro, the UK’s first financial coaching app, a typical coaching session lasts 45 minutes.
 During your session, your coach will help you clarify your financial goals, explain the options you have for achieving them, and help you create a plan to get there.
 They can also answer any questions you might have about finance.
 The format is intentionally flexible so that you can guide the session based on your needs and get the most out of it.

 After your call, your coach will provide a summary of the actions and outcomes from the session.
 These will be available in the app so you can start making progress towards your goals, whether that’s starting a budget, setting up a savings account or starting to invest.

 Remember that a Financial Coach is different to a Financial Advisor, as they can’t recommend specific products or services.
 Instead, they aim to inform and empower you by explaining your options clearly.
-The goal is that after speaking to a coach, you feel confident in making your own financial decisions.
+Hopefully, after speaking to a coach, you’ll feel confident in making your own financial decisions.

 Are all Financial Coaches certified?